RLOpenCatalyst/rg-doc/source/windows.rst

 1. Click on the project on the “My Projects” page.
 2. Navigate to the available products tab
-3. Click the “Launch Now” button on the  “Amazon EC2-Windows” product card.
+3. Click the “Launch Now” button on the  “Amazon EC2 Windows” product card.
 A product order form will open.
 Fill the details in the form and click the “Launch Now” button.
-You will see an  Amazon EC2-Windows being created.
+You will see an  Amazon EC2 Windows being created.
 In a few minutes, that product should appear in the “Active” state.

 Estimated time to provision -  5 minutes